Table of contents

 Looking good

 This is not about what is or is not a nice looking design.
 I would never claim to be an expert at that.
-This is about making sure that your sites functionality reamins available, and easy to use, no matter what the vitual limitations of your visitors, or the browsers and devices they use.
+This is about making sure that your site's functionality remains available, and easy to use, no matter what the vitual limitations of your visitors, or the browsers and devices they use.

 Design your sites to work on any sized display

 Not everyone uses the latest and greatest displays.
-My personal favourite resolution is 1024 x 768, but I know many people who use 800 x 600 and above, often because they are unable to see with anything larger - telling them to use something larger will result in them quite rightly telling you where to put your Web site.
+My personal favourite resolution is 1280 x 800, but I know many people who use 800 x 600 and above, often because they are unable to see with anything larger.
+Mobile devices requently have very severe limitations which cannot be changed by the user, and even a good smartphone may still be stuck with 640 x 480.
+Telling visitors to use something larger will result in them quite rightly telling you where to put your Web site.

 Devices and device browsers are becoming much more popular.
 Browsing on televisions is fairly common, and browsing on mobile phones is growing.
 The best approach is to have a design that is not restricted to specific widths, so that it remains fluid, and works at any size.
 If the design is restricted then use CSS media types to provide different layouts for different device types (such as 'tv' and 'handheld').
 CSS 3 also offers media queries where you can provide different layouts for different resolutions.
-They are not well supported in desktop browsers, but they are available in Opera and Safari, two of the most popular browsers for devices, the place where this capability is really needed.
+They are available in most desktop browsers, and they are available in the most popular browsers for devices, the place where this capability is really needed.

 Don't rely browser specific features